-- VSS-based snapshots: For VSS-enabled applications such as SQL Server®, Exchange, and SharePoint®, the software uses VSS to quiesce these applications before taking the snapshot.
+- VSS-based snapshots: For VSS-enabled applications such as SQL Server, Exchange, and SharePoint, the software uses VSS to quiesce these applications before taking the snapshot.
 Using VSS to quiesce the applications reduces the amount of application crash recovery that must be performed after recovery of the image file.
-This method is only supported on Windows Server® 2008. - Eliminate backup 'whitespace': This feature lets you back up only the used blocks on the partition.
-For example, if a machine has a "C:" drive of size 10GB and only 6GB is used, the plug-in only backs up 6GB, the used space.
-This feature saves a considerable amount of time and space. - Restore as VMDK Image: This feature restores the backup of a physical machine to a VMDK Image that can be used to create a VM. - 1 IMPORTANT: This plug-in works with the Plug-in Server.
+This method is supported on Windows Server 2008 and later. - Eliminate backup 'whitespace': This feature lets you back up only the used blocks on the partition.
+For example, if a machine has a "C:" drive of size 10 GB and only 6 GB is used, the plug-in only backs up 6 GB, the used space.
+This feature saves a considerable amount of time and space. - Restore as VMDK Image: This feature restores the backup of a physical machine to a VMDK Image that can be used to create a VM. - i IMPORTANT: This plug-in works with the Plug-in Server.
 Before backing up with the Plug-in Live Client, install the Plug-in Server and verify connectivity between target NetVault Bare Metal Recovery Clients and the NetVault Backup Server where Plug-in Server is installed.
 In addition, the Plug-in Server is required to perform all restores of Plug-in Live Client backups.